Wasteful Days of High School Girls: Characters

-A high school girl who is the daughter of a ramen shop owner.
-She is known in school for keeping a cute personality, and she also posts videos about fashion online.
-When she was in junior high school, she was frequently bullied for having an unattractive appearance.
-She then met Baka, who then gave her the nickname "Hime" and helped inspire Hime's father to improve their restaurant business, which was failing at the time.
+Hime is high schoolgirl whose family runs a ramen shop.
+She is known at school for keeping a cute personality and often posts videos about fashion online.
+When Hime was in middle school, she was frequently bullied for having an unattractive appearance.
+Hime met Baka, who gave her the nickname "Hime" and helped inspire her father to improve their restaurant business, which was failing at the time.